 Newborns are ugly.
-Surveys suggest we don’t find babies particularly cute until three, or even six months of age, when the awkward old man features give way to chubby cheeks and big eyes.
-They then remain at peak cuteness from six months until around age four-and-a-half.
+Surveys suggest we don’t find babies particularly cute until 3, or even 6 months of age, when the awkward old man features give way to chubby cheeks and big eyes.
+They then remain at peak cuteness from 6 months until around age 4-and-a-half.

 But this raises a fascinating question.
 Why did we evolve to find infants and toddlers cuter than newborns?
 Logic would dictate that, since cuteness aids in survival, our most vulnerable offspring would have it in spades.
 Shouldn’t biology have driven us to find the smallest babies the cutest?
 This is one of the main questions addressed by a recent study in Evolution and Human Behavior.

-“We noticed adults rated the newborns as the least attractive and the six-month-olds had the highest ratings across all of the facial cues,” said study coauthor Prarthana Franklin of Brock University in St. Catharines, Ontario, in a statement.
+“We noticed adults rated the newborns as the least attractive, and the 6-month-olds had the highest ratings across all of the facial cues,” said study coauthor Prarthana Franklin of Brock University in St. Catharines, Ontario, in a statement.
 “That was interesting because usually we think that the younger children are, the cuter they are, and so more people prefer younger children.”

-For the study, Franklin and her team showed pictures of 18 different babies—newborns, three-month-olds, and six-month-olds, to 142 adults.
+For the study, Franklin and her team showed pictures of 18 different babies — newborns, 3-month-olds, and 6-month-olds — to 142 adults.
 They then asked how willing each adult would be to adopt the kids based on perceptions of their happiness, health, and cuteness.
-They found that six-month-olds won the day, followed by three-month-olds.
+They found that 6-month-olds won the day, followed by 3-month-olds.
 Newborns were just not cute enough.

 Of course, authors cannot say for sure how or why our perceptions of cuteness developed.
 And even if we do resist becoming attached to newborns, it’s not personal.
 Newborns are just as worthy of love as anyone else.
-But the findings do provide one potential evolutionary explanation for why we find newborns ugly—and why kids do not hit peak cuteness until six months of age.
+But the findings do provide one potential evolutionary explanation for why we find newborns ugly — and why kids do not hit peak cuteness until 6 months of age.

 “A delay in attachment makes those early losses easier to cope with,” Volk says.